BWibo/3dcitydb-mkdocs/docs/citydb-tool/export-cityjson.md

 ### Replacing template geometries

-CityJSON supports the CityGML concept of [implicit geometries](../3dcitydb/geometry-module.md#implicit-geometries), enabling template geometries to be defined and stored once in the CityJSON file and reused by multiple features.
+CityJSON supports the CityGML concept of [implicit geometries](../3dcitydb/geometry-module.md#implicit-geometries), enabling template geometries to be defined and stored once in a CityJSON file and reused by multiple features.
 These template geometries are stored using local coordinates.
 Features that reference a template must provide both a reference point and a transformation matrix to convert the coordinates to real-world values and place the template correctly within the city model.